 You’ll also find many more events around the city to celebrate Rome’s birthday - for complete details of all the events taking place this year, check out my April events page.

-entry on April 21, including the archeological area of the Circus Maximus, the Capitoline Museums, the Ara Pacis, the museum of Trajan's Market and Imperial Forums and many more.
+On April 21 some of Rome's civic museums generally are open with free entry, including the archeological area of the Circus Maximus, the Capitoline Museums, the Ara Pacis, the museum of Trajan's Market and Imperial Forums and many more.

-There will also be various events, walks and talks that you can attend to celebrate the day and learn more about the importance of Romes birthday - take a look at the Musei in Comune's website here for the full listings of all of the free entry locations and events.
+There are also various events, walks and talks that you can attend to celebrate the day and learn more about the importance of Romes birthday - take a look at the Musei in Comune's website here for the full listings of all of the free entry locations and events.

 *This product is produced in, and dispatched from the United States.
 Please consider that delivery timeframes may fluctuate based on where you are in the world, particularly while COVID-related disruptions persist.
 Deliveries outside of the United States may be subject to custom or import fees, which Romewise bears no responsibility for - if you are unsure, please check with your national authorities before ordering.